tereom/tereom_site/content/talk/2020-coloquio-ame/index.md

 event_url = "https://eventos.itam.mx/es/evento/coloquio-virtual-ame"

 # Abstract.
 What's your talk about?
-abstract = "A talk describing the model we fitted for estimating daily cases of COVID-19 in Mexico."
+abstract = "In this talk, we described the model we fitted for estimating daily cases of COVID-19 in Mexico."

 # Summary.
 An optional shortened abstract.
 summary = ""